 Emphasis is placed on the skills needed to locate, navigate and communicate information and ideas effectively and appropriately.
 You will be introduced to resources that support your studies.
 We will also discuss studentship, the importance of being an engaged and participatory member of the group and your own personal and professional development.

-The Introduction to Costume for Performance unit will introduce you to some of the fundamental principles and techniques employed by the costume practitioner to enhance and distort the performer body form in the creation of the character required.
-You will be required to research and record processes and exploration of techniques and approaches in a visually appropriate and informative way.
+The Introduction to Costume for Performance unit will introduce you to some of the fundamental principles and techniques used by costume practitioners.
+You will be required to research and record processes and the exploration of techniques and approaches in a visually appropriate and informative way.

-Introduction to Cultural and Historical Studies introduces the Cultural and Historical Studies approach to fashion and related areas.
+Fashion Cultures and Histories: introduces the Cultural and Historical Studies approach to fashion and related areas.
 The unit provides a broad overview of the subject and introduces key concepts and ways of thinking that will form the basis of subsequent study.
 It will also inform decisions regarding the Cultural and Historical Studies unit that is chosen for future study.

 Better Lives: London College of Fashion, UAL (LCF) is a leader in fashion design, media and business education.
 We have been nurturing creative talent for over a century, offering courses in all things fashion.
 We encourage students to examine the past and challenge the present.
 To have inventive, assertive ideas that challenge social and political agendas.
 We give students the skills, opportunities – and above all, the freedom – to put those ideas into practice.
 By leading the way in fashion design, business, and the media, we influence culture, economics and our society.